-Amy Walen is Mayor of Kirkland and has served on the Kirkland City Council since January 2010.
+Currently serving as State Representative for the 48th Legislative District, Amy was the former Mayor of Kirkland has also served on the Kirkland City Council.
 She practiced law in Australia until she returned to Oregon in 1994.
 Amy is currently the Chief Financial Officer at Ford-Hyundai of Kirkland.

 She has been an active fundraiser for the Komen Race for the Cure (Puget Sound Chapter) and has helped organizations such as Old Dog Haven, Pediatric Brain Tumor Foundation, Kirkland Pace Race, Evergreen Hospital, and Attain Housing.
 In July 2011, Mayor Walen completed the Association of Washington Cities (AWC) Certificate for Municipal Leadership training program.

-Bill Vadino is Communications Director for long-time Attain Housing supporter and King County Council Vice-Chair Jane Hague (District 6), Signature Show Administrator for LeMay America’s Car Museum, and Show Director for the Kirkland Concours d’Elegance.
-From 2002-2012, he served as the Executive Director of the Kirkland Downtown Association and the Greater Kirkland Chamber of Commerce.
+Bill Vadino is currently serving as the Policy Director for the Federal Way’s Mayor.
+He was formerly the Communications Director for King County Council Vice-Chair Jane Hague (District 6), From 2002-2012, he served as the Executive Director of the Kirkland Downtown Association and the Greater Kirkland Chamber of Commerce.
 Previously, he was an administrator at the University of Minnesota and Washington State University.

 Susan Sumeri is a past Attain Housing Board member who is enjoying her retirement from careers in education (42 years) and business.
 She and her husband Alex have owned a home in the Kirkland area since 1967.
 Her recreational activities include bicycling, traveling, hiking, and reading.
 She is also a long-time member of the Cascade Symphony cello section.